List of The Mandalorian characters: R5-D4

-R5-D4 is a malfunctioning astromech that was supposed to be sold to Owen Lars back in Star Wars.
+R5-D4 is a malfunctioning astromech that was supposed to be sold to Owen Lars back in Star Wars before sabotaging his own systems, causing him to be rejected in favor of R2-D2.
 Years later, he appears in Pelli Moto's custody after getting him from the Jawas.
-Due to Moto not having a part associated with IG-11, she lent R5-D4 to the Mandalorian in order to explore the surface of Mandalore and to see if its atmosphere is toxic.
+Due to Moto not having a part associated with IG-11, she sold R5-D4 to the Mandalorian in order to explore the surface of Mandalore and to see if its atmosphere is toxic.
+Carson Teva later traced R5-D4's signal to the Armorer's Mandalorian group where he persuades them to help save Nevarro from Gorian Shard's pirate crew.